-Everyone knows that Greece has a money problem.
-A decade after Moody’s downgraded its sovereign debt to junk status, the country’s inflation rate is among the highest in the world.
-Boffins at Bloomberg rate its economy as the fifth most miserable on the planet.
+That Greece has a money problem is no secret.
+A decade after Moody’s downgraded its sovereign debt to junk status, this year the country’s inflation rate is among the highest in the world.
+Boffins at Bloomberg currently rate its economy as the fifth most miserable on the planet.
 Yet as real wages on the mainland continue to stagnate – youth unemployment remains around 40 per cent – Mykonos, that barren, wind-beaten island in the Cyclades, is facing an altogether different pecuniary predicament.
 It's followed Ibiza into that parallel universe where prices have no bearing on reality.

-Not more than a few years ago, a beer cost a couple of quid – tops – cocktails were cheap – crap but cheap – accommodation was straightforward – you got what you paid for – and no one – not a single sod – ever shafted you for money for a sun lounger.
+Not more than a few years ago, a beer cost a couple of quid – tops – cocktails were cheap – crap but cheap – accommodation was straightforward – you got what you paid for – and no one – not a single sod – ever demanded money for a sun lounger.
 That was then.

 Almost overnight the island usurped Ibiza as the A-listers’ safe place of choice.
 Ambrosio, Armani, Carey, Campbell, DiCaprio, Green, Hadid, Hamilton, Harlow, the Jenners, Moss, Scherzinger, Ratajkowski, Richie, even the Rooneys – they all suddenly discovered the delights of this unassuming atoll.
 For proof of Mykonos’s celebrity magnetism, see the DailyMail.co.uk’s 'side-bar-of-shame'.
 From April onwards that great needle of Where’s Hot Right Now is a vertical wall of Victoria's Secret Angels splashing around in the horseshoe bays that pepper the south of the island – where the wind is less blowy and where, subsequently, you’ll find the most expensive beach bars.